Skip to content

 Accessing your cluster

-There is an examples directory with different tests and examples that you can run.
-For using NVIDIA NeMo™ please see examples/nemo/ex2/text_classification/ex2.sbatch.
+The head node contains an examples directory with tests and example workloads.
+For NVIDIA NeMo™, see examples/nemo/ex2/text_classification/ex2.sbatch.